bevizzoli/Weather-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.

+This project is launched on my site: [weatherapp.bevizuality.hu](https://www.weatherapp.bevizuality.hu/)

 ## Dependencies

 This app uses the [API of weatherapi.com](https://rapidapi.com/weatherapi/api/weatherapi-com).
 If you want to use it locally you have to regeister first on [rapidapi.com](https://rapidapi.com/auth/sign-up?referral=/hub).